 Refer to the "Status" column.
 If the status is displayed as "Active", you can proceed to the next step.
 Otherwise, go back and check your security groups and related settings to make sure the unicast stream is reaching the Wowza instance.

 View Stream Output in Wowza Player

 You can test your stream output using the built-in Wowza player.
-This will initially help to play back the configured stream output and prevent possible problems that might occur on the next steps.
+This will initially help to play back the configured stream output and prevent possible problems that might occur at the next steps.

 Go to the following link to test your stream: https://www.wowza.com/testplayers.
-The following window will be open with the Adobe RTMP player to be used:
+The following window will be opened with the Adobe RTMP player to be used:

 In the "Stream" field define the name of your stream file including the .stream extension.
 Other parameters can be left without changes.